AzureAD/microsoft-identity-web/TESTING.md

    `"AAD_WebApi_ClientSecret": "secret_goes_here"`

 5. Build the repo.

+    `dotnet build Microsoft.Identity.Web.sln`

-Copy the NuGet package containing the templates (Microsoft.Identity.Web.ProjectTemplates.version.nupkg) downloaded from the release build and paste it under the `ProjectTemplates\bin\Debug` folder of the repo.
+6. Copy the NuGet package containing the templates (Microsoft.Identity.Web.ProjectTemplates.version.nupkg) downloaded from the release build and paste it under the `ProjectTemplates\bin\Debug` folder of the repo.

     The version should be the same as the value of `ClientSemVer` you set earlier.
 Also, if you downloaded the `Packages.zip` file from the  AzureDevOps build and saved it in your Downloads folder before unzipping it, you could run the following command:
     `copy "%UserProfile%\Downloads\Packages\Packages\Microsoft.Identity.Web.ProjectTemplates.%ClientSemVer%.nupkg" ProjectTemplates\bin\Debug`

-6. Go to the ProjectTemplates folder `cd ProjectTemplates`
+7. Go to the ProjectTemplates folder `cd ProjectTemplates`

-7. Ensure that the NuGet packages that will be restored in the test projects are the ones <b>generated from the release build</b>.
+8. Ensure that the NuGet packages that will be restored in the test projects are the ones <b>generated from the release build</b>.
 For this you can select the corresponding folder in the Visual Studio NuGet package options UI, or just copy the <a href="https://github.com/AzureAD/microsoft-identity-web/blob/master/ProjectTemplates/nuget.config.release-build">Nuget.config.release-build </a> file to nuget.config into the same folder:

     `copy nuget.config.release-build nuget.config`

-8. From ProjectTemplates folder, run the `Test-templates.bat` script with an argument to tell the script to pick-up the existing `Microsoft.Identity.Web.ProjectTemplates.%ClientSemVer%.nupkg` file instead of regenerating it.
+9. From ProjectTemplates folder, run the `Test-templates.bat` script with an argument to tell the script to pick-up the existing `Microsoft.Identity.Web.ProjectTemplates.%ClientSemVer%.nupkg` file instead of regenerating it.

     `Test-templates.bat DontGenerate`

-11. Don't commit the changes to the `configuration.json` (secrets) and the `NuGet.Config` (folder to pick-up NuGet packages from, as they depend on your local disk layout).
+10. Don't commit the changes to the `configuration.json` (secrets) and the `NuGet.Config` (folder to pick-up NuGet packages from, as they depend on your local disk layout).

 ## How to generate the test projects for testing templates from the local repo